MoeskerDev/TheExplorationofaLifetime/README.md

 ### Code validation
 *   HTML: was checked and passed the [W3C validator](https://validator.w3.org/) with no issues.
 *   CSS: was checked and passed the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) with no issues.
     *   Please note that I removed my alt text at the images and videos since they came up as errors in the above validators.

+* An overview of the lighthouse results can be found in the project as a pdf file at the [docs]() folder.

 ### Fixed Bugs
 *   The options of my burger menu did not show after clicking the button.
 It turned out that my fixed height for the header was in the way, which taught me another part of responsiveness design.
 This also helped me regarding the overlapping of the sections in different screen sizes.